microsoft/FluidFramework/BREAKING.md

 ### Remove ISummarizerRuntime batchEnd listener
 The `"batchEnd"` listener in `ISummarizerRuntime` has been removed.
 Please remove all usage and implementations of `ISummarizerRuntime.on("batchEnd", ...)` and `ISummarizerRuntime.removeListener("batchEnd", ...)`.
 If these methods are needed, please refer to the `IContainerRuntimeBase` interface.

+### Remove-ISummaryBaseConfigurationsummarizerClientElection
+`ISummaryBaseConfiguration.summarizerClientElection` was deprecated and is now being removed.
+There will be no replacement for this property.'

 # 2.0.0-internal.2.1.0